Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Painter’s tape also works to hold floated embroidery items in place.
 It’s great for holding down water-soluble topping, for example, or even providing another layer of stability for items sprayed with temporary adhesive.
 Just before using, make sure your tape will leave no adhesive residue on your project after removing it.

 Above, I’m using it to hold down cardstock cards when I was embroidering on paper.

 3. Sticky Self-Adhesive Stabilizer

 I was against using sticky stabilizer for the longest time because it’s more expensive compared to regular stabilizer.
 However, there’s something SO easy about sticking an item directly to the stabilizer with no extra need for sprays or tapes.
-I always use it when machine embroidering hats and also monogramming ribbon bows.
+I always use it when machine embroidering hats, embroidering socks, and monogramming ribbon bows.
 Recently, I even used it when embroidering balsa wood!

 To provide extra stability, you can also pin fabric or items to stabilizer.
-Above, I’m using T-pins, but I usually opt for much smaller pins for most projects.
+Above, I’m using T-pins, but I opt for much smaller pins for more delicate projects.

 Tips: Make sure to pin carefully so the pins don’t pull through the stabilizer, ensure the pins are not within the stitching area, and check that there won’t be permanent marks left before you place your first pin.

 5. Basting Box